-PRELIM's default structure assumes that all FCC feed has to be hydrotreated.
-PRELIM allows the choice of upgrading heavy gas oil products resulting from the delayed coking process unit in the FCC process unit.
-That gas oil may be highly naphthenic/aromatic (based on the quality of the crude), and the expected Kw for such gas oil can be lower than 11.8 (e.g., Fisher [1990] presents Kw values for different FCC feedstocks that range from 10.7 from a fluid coking-derived vacuum gas oil to 11.5 for a Canadian conventional crude).
-Hydrotreating the FCC feed saturates some of the hydrocarbon molecules present, decreasing the relative amounts of aromatics and napthenes in the gas oil fractions to be represented for a high Kw value.
+User can still manually override FCC hydrotreating option by selecting FCC feed hydrotreater (i.e., default option in PRELIM v1.0-1.3, which usually leads to higher hydrogen consumption for FCC hydrotreating.
+For example, PRELIM allows the FCC unit to upgrade coker gas oil products from delayed coking.
+Coker gas oil may be highly naphthenic/aromatic (based on the quality of the crude), hence the expected Kw can be lower than 11.8 (e.g., Fisher [1990] presents Kw values for different FCC feedstocks that range from 10.7 from a fluid coking-derived vacuum gas oil to 11.5 for a Canadian conventional crude).
+Hydrotreating such FCC feed saturates some of the hydrocarbon molecules present, decreasing the relative amounts of aromatics and naphthenes in the gas oil fractions to be represented for a high Kw value.
 It is assumed that the Kw curve of 11.8 applies in such cases.
 Additionally, a conversion of 75% is used as a default value as it is recommended to be used for heavy crude fractions by Gary et al. (2007).